learnbyexample/Command-line-text-processing/ruby_one_liners.md

 ```

 * `index` method returns matching position (starts at 0) and nil if not found
-    * supports both string and regex
+    * supports both string and regexp
     * optional 2nd argument allows to specify offset to start searching
 * See [ruby-doc: index](https://ruby-doc.org/core-2.5.0/String.html#method-i-index) for details